zoobab/hsbxlsite/content/event/2018/ByteWeek-2019.md

 linktitle: "ByteWeek"
 title: "Byteweek"
 location: "HSBXL"
-eventtype: "Conference"
+#eventtype: "Conference"
 price: ""
 image: "byteweek.png"
 ---

-The full week before Fosdem conference, we have ByteWeek.
+The week before Fosdem conference, we have ByteWeek.
 One week of hackatons, workshops, talks, and we end the week with the famous ByteNight!

 ## Call for participation